 At Guide Camp, that year, the fancy dress theme was ‘I’m backing Briton’.
 I can’t remember what my sister did, although it was something to do with arguing about ‘back in’ and ‘backing’ when she proposed to wear her clothes on the wrong way and that would definitely win a prize, but she made me cry.
 Our Captain, who was the Quarter Master at the camp, noted this – I saw her watch the scene play out, and a steely determination took hold of her.
 Later, she said to me, “I was the younger sister, too.”

-Within weeks, the Captain had restored my stripes and began subtly, introducing me to the steps I’d need to take to reach greatness.
+Within weeks, the Captain had restored my stripes and began subtly introducing me to the steps I’d need to take to reach greatness (in her eyes).
 I should volunteer at a Garden Party she’d suggested.
 So I did.
 I sold raffle tickets.
 And I also bought some too.
 And won the main prize, much to my acute embarrassment.

 It was more than a year before the Ripper killed again.
 By this time, he was killing any woman who dared to venture into the night.
 His 10th killing was a young woman called Joanne Whittaker who was only 19 and worked in a building society.
 His 11th was a student – Barbara Leach.
 She was just 20.

-There was extensive coverage of a tape, sent by a bloke with a Wearside accent, that tormented the detective in charge of the case and his inability to catch him.
+There was extensive coverage of a tape allegedly made by the Ripper, sent by a bloke with a Wearside accent, that tormented the detective in charge of the case and his inability to catch him.
 This man – who sent the investigation in the wrong direction – was never caught.